 Critical CRM info and needs

-Some critical fields you need in a CRM for your small business are these:
+Some critical fields you need in a CRM for your small business include:

-- ability to initiate contact with clients from within the CRM (will initiate emails and skype contact from within the CRM software)
+- Ability to initiate contact with clients from within the CRM

-The bottom line is you could search and search forever and never find an exact match to what you want.
-I suggest you do as I did: begin by writing down the key information you would like a CRM system to capture for you and possibly even begin to build what you think you need into a spreadsheet.
-But do something because if you wait till you know for sure what you need 100%, you may have already missed some key opportunities with some potential clients that you’ll never get back.
-You could wait forever for perfection and never get there…so do something now.
+The bottom line is you could search forever and never find an exact match to what you want.
+I suggest you do as I did: Begin by writing down the key information you would like a CRM system to capture for you and possibly even begin to build what you think you need into a spreadsheet.